zzzprojects/learn-orm/tutorials/dapper-querybuilder/query-builder.md

 }
 ```

-You can also build the SQL query containing the `WHERE` clause as shown below.
+You can also build the SQL query containing the `WHERE` clause, as shown below.

 ```csharp
 private static Author GetAuthor(int id)